⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Minutes matter.

-If officers extend a stop without new justification,
+If officers extend a stop without new justification, reasonable suspicion can expire.

 Length alone does not decide legality.